 - Global trend – The trend is global.
 In Australia, one in four households is headed by a single person.
 And the trend Down Under has increased sharply since the 1970s, paralleling the U.S. experience.
 In such large cities as Paris, 50% of dwellings are inhabited by just one person.
 In Japan, 54% of Japanese women in their late 20s are single, up from 31% in 1985.
 And about half of single women ages 35 to 54 have no intention to marry.
 Not that there’s anything wrong with marriage.
 Despite their new-age attitudes, most young people still want to marry and settle down.
 Four out of five high school seniors expect to be married at some point in the future, surveys conducted by the National Center for Family and Marriage Research have consistently shown since the 1980s.

 - Unwired Ubertrend – Another influence is the Unwired Ubertrend, which has fostered an untethered and unfettered generation, one that treasures the value of freedom and also suffers from a growing “ control enthusiast” syndrome.

-The naked truth is that our overly indulgent culture has made everyone wishing for more.
-Hollywood’s flitting-about ways are rubbing off on Joe Six Pack, leading many to think that “the next one” will be better.
-Celebrity ogling magazines have many wishing for an Eva Longoria-style wedding, complete with rings donated by Piaget.
-But while they wait for that better one, many men and women just end up living alone…or with their parents.
+That syndrome feeds on an overly indulgent culture that has everyone wishing for more.
+Hollywood’s flitting-about ways are rubbing off on Joe Six-Pack, leading many to think that “the next one” will be better.
+Celebrity worship magazines have many wishing for an Eva Longoria-style wedding, complete with rings donated by Piaget.
+But while they wait for that better one, many men and women end up living alone or, worse, with their parents.